SoftUni-Internal/interactive-content/EN/09-Unit-And-Integration-Testing/01-Testing.md

 - **Manual testing:** is testing everything manually so you are taking the outputs you are giving some input
 - **Automation testing:** is to write code to automate our testing

-In Java j-unit library is used for automation testing.
+In Java JUnit library is used for automation testing.

 In different languages, we have defined ways of testing.